paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ## Amazon Elastic File System (EFS)

-- It is a scalable and easy to manage file storage service on AWS.
+- Fully managed, scalable, and highly available file storage service designed to be used with AWS Cloud services and on-premises resources
 - Can be shared simultaneously by multiple EC2 instances, making it suitable for multi-server workloads.
 - It is elastic and the storage capacity automatically increases or decreases according to your files.
 - It has high durability and usability; files are automatically replicated across multiple Availability Zones.